omp2ocl/aclang/index.md

 In the first loop the program computes the matrix vector multiplication followed by the transpose between a and y1 storing the result into vector x1.
 The second loop does a similar task for a, y2 and x2.
-As shown in Listing 1.1, the target clause defines the portion of the program that will be executed by the device (GPU in the example).
-The map clause details the mapping of the data be- tween the host and the target device.
-For example in the first kernel of Listing 1.1 inputs (a and y1) are mapped to the GPU, and array x1 is mapped to/from the GPU.
+As shown in Listing above, the target clause defines the portion of the program that will be executed by the device (GPU in the example).
+The map clause details the mapping of the data between the host and the target device.
+For example in the first kernel of Listing above inputs (a and y1) are mapped to the GPU, and array x1 is mapped to/from the GPU.
 This means that array x1 is read and written during the kernel execution in the GPU.
 This strategy offers maximal flexibility to the developer to decide which part of the code is